Asthma and Allergies

 - Chest X-ray in which a picture of the lungs is taken.

 - Pulmonary function test (spirometry): A test that measures how well the lungs can take in air and how well this air can be exhaled (lung function).
-Also measured is how efficiently the lungs can transfer oxygen into the blood.
 The patient blows into a tube placed between the lips.

 - Peak expiratory flow: A test that measures the maximum speed that air can be exhaled from the lungs.
 The patient blows into a hand-held device called a peak flow meter.